 Domestic Pet Requirements

 If you move to Oregon with your bird, cat, or dog, you will need to obtain a health certificate from a veterinarian within 30 days.
-Your cat and dog will need to be vaccinated for rabies if they are older than 4 months.
-If the pet has obtained a 3-year vaccine previously, that will be accepted.
-If your pet has come from a state that has issued a quarantine to pets due to rabies, the rabies vaccination had to be given within the previous 12 months.
+Your domestic cat or dog will need to be vaccinated for rabies if they are older than 4 months.
+However, if the pet has obtained a 3-year vaccine previously, that will be accepted.
+If your pet has come from a state that has issued a quarantine to pets due to rabies, the rabies vaccination must have been given within the previous 12 months.

 The only exception to these rules is if your bird has lived with the same family for the entire time when traveling or moving to the region.
 Then no health certificate is required.

-If you are importing a domestic pet into the area, no import permit is required for cats or dogs, unless you are importing them from an international location.
+If you are importing a domestic animal into the area, no import permit is required for cats or dogs, unless you are importing them from somewhere outside of the United States.
 Then you will have to follow all state of destination and national requirements under the Centers for Disease Control and Prevention (CDC).
 For birds, an import permit may be required as you will have to call the Oregon Department of Agriculture office for more information.

 Exotic Pet Requirements

-Exotic pets are prohibited in the state of Oregon unless you have previously obtained an exotic pet permit from the state of Oregon prior to 2010.
-You cannot get an exotic permit after that year.
-Exotic pets that are allowed in Oregon include non-human primates, crocodilians, bears except for the American black bear, and non-indigenous canines or felines which are not domestic or domestic crosses.
+Exotic animals are prohibited as pets in the state of Oregon unless you have previously obtained an exotic pet permit from the state of Oregon prior to 2010.
+You cannot get this special permit after that year.
+Exotic pets that are allowed in Oregon include non-human primates, crocodilians, bears (except for the American black bear), and non-indigenous canines or felines which are not domestic or domestic crosses.

 Oregon Animal Statutes

-If you plan to tether your pet, the pet should never have the tether on longer than 10 hours a day if the tether is a chain, The pet should not be on a tether for 15 hours a day if the tether is on a runner or a trolley.
+If you plan to tether your pet, the pet should never have the tether on longer than 10 hours a day if the tether is a chain.
+The pet should not be on a tether longer than 15 hours a day if the tether is on a runner or a trolley.

-If your pet will spend time outside, they will need to have adequate shelters such as a barn, enclosed structure, or doghouse.
+If your pet will spend time outside, they will need to have adequate shelters such as a barn, enclosed structure, or doghouse on the owner's property.
 The shelter can be commercially made, such as a dog igloo, or constructed by the pet owner.
-Make sure that the structure provides protection from the rain, snow, wind, and sun as the bedding should not get damp or cold.
+Make sure that the structure provides the animal shelter from the rain, snow, wind, and sun as the bedding should not get damp or cold.